ELF32bit/godot-mapper-template/README.md

 * **`interfaces`** should contain all kinds of buttons, progress bars, etc...
 * **`mapping`** is the main directory for game levels with map resources.
 * **`sources`** should contain all game logic and the game state.

+## Taking it further
+1. Create a moving platform with **`func_train`** classname.
+2. Create animation player node inside the start scene.
+3. Animate the platform by hand, set as autoplay.